 Singing in the reign

-Frogs can symbolise fertility and transformation.
+Frogs can symbolise fertility, transformation and royalty.

 This is because at first glance tadpoles bear a striking resemblance to sperm.
 Frogs only start singing when the heavens open up with seasonal deluges around the world.
 Many species hibernate during dry or cold periods and are only resurrected when spring returns.
 Fresh water is the life-blood of the Earth and is directly associated with spirituality—the royal power that heralds new life returning.